-I arrived in the office one morning, and our rockstar Marketing Manager stopped by to ask me a question before I even got a chance to get my first cup of coffee.
-I’ve learned to pay attention when she gets excited about things, and this was one of those times.
-She shared with me that WCCO radio had just asked a question to the world of listeners about interview questions and she felt that I would provide helpful insight.
+Several years ago, I arrived in the office one morning, and our rockstar Marketing Manager at the time stopped by to ask me a question before I even got a chance to get my first cup of coffee.
+She shared with me that WCCO radio had just asked a question to its listeners during a live program about interview questions and she felt that I could provide helpful insight.
 She then gave me the phone number and told me I’d be speaking with Jordana Green.

-Without pausing to think, I dialed the number and the person who answered asked my name and put me on hold, which lasted for no more than 10 seconds.
+Without giving it much thought and not really knowing what to expect, I dialed the number and the person who answered asked my name and put me on hold, which lasted for no more than 10 seconds.
 A very cheerful, articulate voice came on the line, introduced herself as Jordana Green, asked my name, and proceeded to tell me that we were already “on the air.”

 I had injected myself into the middle of a conversation and we were live.
 After introducing myself, she asked, “So what’s the answer to the question?”
 To which I replied, “So what’s the question?”
 She jokingly asked if I was trying to sabotage the show, then asked the question, “In an interview, how should a candidate respond to the question: ‘What is your greatest weakness?’”
 (Feel free to listen to the live recording – it’s pretty amusing.)

-As an executive recruiter with more than 12 years of experience in the industry, this has to be one of the most common questions people ask me for advice on.
+As an executive recruiter with more than 16 years of experience in the industry, this has to be one of the most common questions with which candidates struggle.
 It also happens to be one of the most often incorrectly answered questions, regardless of the level of position being pursued.